worldcoin/hubble-commander/README.md

 * `make generate` - generate bindings for smart contracts
 * `make build` - clean and build artifacts
 * `make setup-db` - create and run a Docker container with postgres
-* `make start-geth-locally:` - start a new instance of go-ethereum node
+* `make start-geth-locally:` - start a new instance of Go-Ethereum node
-* `make setup-geth` - create and run a Docker container with go-ethereum node
+* `make setup-geth` - create and run a Docker container with Go-Ethereum node
 * `make update-contracts` - update the `hubble-contracts` git submodule
 * `make run` - run the compiled binary
 * `make run-prune` - clean database and run the compiled binary